LoudRR/PiFmExciter/README.md

 Therefore, always connect a shielded transmission line from the Raspberry Pi directly to a radio receiver, so as **not** to emit radio waves.
 Never use an antenna.

-Even if you are a licensed amateur radio operator, using PiFmAdv to transmit radio waves on ham frequencies without any filtering between the RaspberryPi and an antenna is most probably illegal because the square-wave carrier is very rich in harmonics, so the bandwidth requirements are likely not met.
+Even if you are a licensed amateur radio operator, using PiFmExciter to transmit radio waves on ham frequencies without any filtering between the RaspberryPi and an antenna is most probably illegal because the square-wave carrier is very rich in harmonics, so the bandwidth requirements are likely not met.

 I could not be held liable for any misuse of your own Raspberry Pi.
 Any experiment is made under your own responsibility.